 Things to know about Bevespi Aerosphere

 Bevespi Aerosphere should not be used for the treatment of asthma.
-Long-acting beta(2)-adrenergic agonists (LABAs), such as formoterol fumarate, increase the risk of asthma-related death.2
+LABA drugs like formoterol fumarate increase the risk of asthma-related death.2

 Bevespi Aerosphere should not be used in combination with another LABA medicine or an anticholinergic because of the risk of overdose.2

-Bevespi Aerosphere should not be used for acute symptoms of COPD or in acutely worsening COPD.
+Bevespi Aerosphere should not be used for acute symptoms of COPD.
 People taking Bevespi Aerosphere should have a rescue inhaler for sudden symptoms.2

 Before taking Bevespi Aerosphere, tell your doctor if you have:2

 - High blood pressure

 - Liver problems

 There is not enough data to know if Bevespi Aerosphere is safe to take while pregnant or breastfeeding.
 Before taking this drug, tell your doctor if you are pregnant, plan to become pregnant, or breastfeeding.2